 In a traditional office setting, most people are working for the same company.
 They may be in different departments, but they are all brought together by the umbrella company.
 This is unlike the coworking spaces where the members are working for various companies and handling diverse projects.
 This means that there is no direct competition and no room for internal politics.
 These members do not feel like they have a persona or image to maintain so as to fit in.
 Another distinct element is that workers in these spaces have a stronger work identity.
 There is no fear or threat that someone is out to get their job.
 These freelancers were given a chance to tell the group what they do, and you could immediately see a high sense of confidence, self-worth, and regard for their jobs.

 A High Sense of Social Value

 The culture created in these workspaces instills a social value.
 These workers are able to help each other because no one is competing with another worker.
 This culture of assisting each other becomes the norm.
 The workers who meet in these spaces all have unique skills, and they are able to share these skills among themselves.
 The high sense of a social mission is also derived from the Coworking manifesto which is signed by over 1,700 working spaces.
-The declaration articulates that these communal spaces are designed to aspire learning, collaboration, community, and sustainability.
-These means that people are not just reporting to work, they feel like that are part of a community and social movement.
+The declaration articulates that these communal spaces are designed to inspire learning, collaboration, community, and sustainability.
+This means that people are not just reporting to work, they feel like they are part of a community and social movement.

 It is essential to note that the concept of socialization was not forced on these members.
 These workers still have the freedom to decide when and how they want to socialize.
 There are those who prefer to enjoy meaningful discussions over coffee, while others can interact as they work.
 There are still those who prefer to work alone and in solitude, but it was interesting to note even for these, the sense of community was important in fostering a strong sense of identity.
 The fact that workers know that they can interact freely when they desire helps to promote a community feel and freedom.